jasvithaBuggana/JasvithaBuggana/README.md

 🌱 I'm currently learning advanced machine learning techniques, such as Regression, Classification and Clustering methods, to tackle complex data challenges.

-👯 I'm looking to collaborate on open-source projects related to data analytics, visualization, and predictive modeling.
+👯 I'm looking to collaborate on open-source projects related to data analytics, Devops, and predictive modeling.
 <!--
 **jasvithaBuggana/JasvithaBuggana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.